• Namib Desert • Walvis Bay • Damaraland • Etosha National Park

 Day 6: Swakopmund > Damaraland Today you continue your self-drive journey, passing Namibia's highest mountain, the Brandberg which peaks at 2,573 m above sea level, and take time to view game and absorb the vastness of the scenery along the way.
 Damaraland is typified by displays of colour, magnificent table topped mountains, rock formations and bizarre-looking vegetation.
 The present day landscape has been formed by the erosion of wind, water and geological forces which have formed rolling hills, dunes, gravel plains and ancient river terraces.
 It is the variety and loneliness of the area as well as the scenic splendour which will reward and astound you, giving one an authentic understanding of the word 'wilderness'.

-You arrive at the Mowani Mountain Camp where you are staying for the next two nights.
-If you arrive on time, you can join a scheduled afternoon activity to visit the nearby attractions and geological sites of the pre-historic Twyfelfontein rock engravings (recently declared a UNESCO World Heritage Site) - if not, there is the option to do this tour the following afternoon.
+You arrive at Onduli Ridge where you are staying for the next two nights.
+If you arrive on time, you can join a scheduled afternoon activity.

-Day 7: Damaraland Today you join on a scheduled morning activity, which departs after an early breakfast into the ephemeral Aba Huab River valley to explore this remarkable region and to search for game, especially the elusive desert adapted elephants if they are in the area.
+Day 7: Damaraland After an early breakfast you will be treated to an exciting 4x4 excursion along the ephemeral river valleys to explore this remarkable region and to search for game, including the elusive desert adapted elephants if they are in the area.
 Damaraland is home to a variety of desert adapted wildlife and hidden desert treasures.
-You will normally then return to camp for lunch and a well-deserved siesta and enjoy an afternoon activity as on offer at Mowani.
+As the elephants are mostly active in the mornings you will normally have the best chance to see them then before returning to camp for lunch.
+However, you also have the option to take a picnic lunch and stop to enjoy that in the shade of a large Ana tree by the riverbed, ideally while watching a herd of elephant browsing nearby.

 Day 9: Southern Etosha > Eastern Etosha Today you enter the Etosha National Park (gates open sunrise) and explore and stop over at the various waterholes in the hope of experiencing some exciting wildlife sightings.
-You can have lunch (for own account) at any of the rest camps inside the park.
-After your arrival at Onguma Lodge, the rest of the day is spent at your leisure (very often this is welcomed since you have spent most of the day in the vehicle game driving in the park).
+You can have lunch (own expense) at any of the rest camps inside the park.
+After your arrival at Onguma Tented Camp, the rest of the day is spent at your leisure.

 Day 10: Etosha National Park Today is available for you to have time to relax in lovely comfortable surroundings while still giving time to be spent game viewing in the National Park as much as appeals in your own rental vehicle, within park regulations.
 Onguma also offers a choice of additional activities you can book and pay direct, including a sundowner drive on the Onguma Reserve.

-Day 11: Etosha National Park > Okonjima After breakfast and freshening up you will depart for and make your way to Okonjima located at the base of the Omboroko Mountains near Waterberg.
-You will arrive at Okonjima Bush Camp in time for lunch.
-Here you can enjoy the welcoming atmosphere, superb accommodation and fantastic activities; starting with a guided afternoon excursion
+Day 11: Etosha National Park > Okonjima After breakfast you will depart for Okonjima, located at the base of the Omboroko Mountains near Waterberg.
+Arrive at Okonjima Bush Camp in time for lunch.
+Here you can enjoy superb accommodation and fantastic activities; starting with a guided afternoon excursion.

-• Tailor-made self-drive journey • 12 nights' accommodation • Rental vehicle based on Ford Ranger 4x4 Double cab (or similar) • Meet and assist with rental car and itinerary • Some excursions and safaris as included by lodges/camps • Maps • 12 breakfasts, 6 lunches, 9 dinners
+• Tailor-made self-drive journey • 12 nights' accommodation • Rental vehicle based on 4x4 with reduced excess insurance cover • Meet and assist with rental car and itinerary • Some excursions and safaris as included by lodges/camps • Maps • 12 breakfasts, 6 lunches, 9 dinners

 Pricing (per person) $NZD